New Mexico: Environmental issues

 In January 2016, New Mexico sued the United States Environmental Protection Agency over negligence after the 2015 Gold King Mine waste water spill.
-The spill had caused heavy metals such as cadmium and lead and toxins such as arsenic to flow into the Animas River, polluting water basins of several states.
+The spill had caused heavy metals such as cadmium and lead, and toxins such as arsenic, to flow into the Animas River, polluting several states' water basins.
 The state has since implemented or considered stricter regulations and harsher penalties for spills associated with resource extraction.

 New Mexico is a major producer of greenhouse gases.
-A study by Colorado State University showed that the state's oil and gas industry generated 60 million metric tons of greenhouse gases in 2018, over four times greater than previously estimated.
+A Colorado State University study found that the state's oil and gas industry generated 60 million metric tons of greenhouse gases in 2018, over four times more than previously estimated.
 The fossil fuels sector accounted for over half the state's overall emissions, which totaled 113.6 million metric tons, about 1.8% of the country's total and more than twice the national average per capita.
 The New Mexico government has responded with efforts to regulate industrial emissions, promote renewable energy, and incentivize the use of electric vehicles.